AI Screenr

 • Link expiration — how long the link remains active for candidates.

-For concrete role examples see React Developer, Backend Developer, and Sales Manager — each page shows a filled-in configuration and sample report.
+For concrete role examples see React Developer, Backend Developer, and Sales Manager.
+Each page shows a filled-in configuration and a sample report.

 Step 2 — Candidate Completes the Voice Interview

 This is the only step that involves the candidate.
-Everything upstream is recruiter-side, everything downstream is automated.
+Everything before it is on the recruiter side, and everything after it is automated.

 What Candidates See